spicyjack/public/presentations/net-jenkins.md

 # Net::Jenkins Presentation #

 ## What to talk about? ##
-- What is Jenkins?
+ What is Jenkins?
 - What it does
 - How you can use it
   - Software testing
   - Automation
     - Show a demo of automation/building

+Popular features
+- Views
+  - Groups jobs togehter
+  - Completely customizable, except for **All** view
+- Plugins
+  - Change views/Jenkins behaivor
+  - What's interesting?
+  - Examine plugins multiple times, make lots of notes, easy to miss interesting things.
+- Security
+  - internal user database
+  - LDAP
+  - web server authentication
+- Notification
+  - IRC
+  - E-mail
+  - IM

-- Jenkins Perl modules
+Jenkins Perl modules
 - `App::Jenkins`
 - `Net::Jenkins`
   - Why did I choose `Net::Jenkins`?

 ## How I build with Jenkins ##